abdelkimo/or-tools/doc_sources/MANUAL/source/manual/tsp/routing_library.rst

 ..  only:: draft

-    This means you can only start from a depot or arrive to a depot, no transit through a depot.
+    This means you can only start from a depot or arrive to a depot, not transit through a depot.

+The RL returns approximate solutions
+"""""""""""""""""""""""""""""""""""""""""

+..  only:: draft

+    Most Routing Problems are intractable and we are only interested in good approximations.
+The RL was developed with this goal in mind.